How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 |---|---|---|

-| File Name Linked to URL | Clickable name that opens the video in Drive | Sharing with clients or teams |
+| File Name Linked to URL | Clickable name that opens the video in Google Drive | Sharing with clients or teams |

-| File URL | Standard link that opens the video in Drive | General tracking and sharing |
+| File URL | Standard link that opens the video in Google Drive | Copying and sharing the video link |

-| Direct Download Link | Link that downloads the video immediately | When recipients need the file, not just a preview |
+| Direct Download Link | Link that downloads the video immediately | When recipients need to download the file |

-| File Size (MB) | File size in megabytes | Managing storage or tracking large uploads |
+| File Size (MB) | File size in megabytes | Tracking large uploads |

-| Mime Type | File format (e.g. video/mp4, video/quicktime) | Automations or filtering by type |
+| Mime Type | File format, such as video/mp4 or video/quicktime | Filtering or automation |

-| File ID | Unique identifier for the file | API integrations or advanced automations |
+| File ID | Unique identifier for the file | API integrations or advanced workflows |

 - Click Save Selected Settings as Default to keep these preferences for future uploads.